-The second year Wind Technology Internship II provides students with an advanced industry-based, on-the-job training opportunity.
-Work will be performed within a maintenance organization consisting of safety assessments, electrical and mechanical inspections, troubleshooting systems and parts replacements and any other duties that would be expected of full-time employees at the worksite.
-In order to take this class, the student must have prior approval from the Dean of Academic Services or designee.
+The second year Wind Technology Internship II provides students with an advanced industry-based on-thejob training opportunity.
+Work is performed within a maintenance organization consisting of safety assessments, electrical and mechanical inspections, troubleshooting systems and parts replacements and any other duties anticipated of full-time employees at the worksite.
+In order to take this class, the student must have prior approval from the Vice President of Academics and Student Services or designee.